 The car industry is constantly looking for ways to make driving safer with the help of smart technology.
 In this article, Ian Cook takes a look at which tech can help you stay safe on the road.

 We all want to be safe drivers, but safety isn’t something that lies entirely in our own hands.
-Your Motability car will also have a big part to play in taking you safely on all your motor journeys And with all of the advancements currently happening in the motoring industry, there’s no better time to check out the top 10 technologies for staying safe on the road in 2021.
+Your Motability Scheme car will also have a big part to play in taking you safely on all your motor journeys And with all of the advancements currently happening in the motoring industry, there’s no better time to check out the top 10 technologies for staying safe on the road.

 1. Lane departure warnings